skip to main content

 “Continue to pay your bills the best you can,” says Leslie H. Tayne Esq., founder and head attorney at Tayne Law Group.
 “Hopefully, you have an emergency fund you can draw from, even if it’s only to pay your minimums.”

-Exploring your eligibility for unemployment benefits can also help to bridge that monetary gap during a job loss.
+Exploring your eligibility for unemployment benefits can assist in bridging that monetary gap during a job loss.

-If you’re struggling with making your minimum payments, Tayne suggests reaching out to your lenders to discuss your employment status and explain your situation; you may be able to delay or pay a smaller portion of your monthly payments without penalty, especially if your unemployment situation is due to the impact of COVID-19.
+If you’re struggling with making your minimum payments, Tayne suggests reaching out to your lenders to discuss your employment status and explain your situation; you may be able to delay or pay a smaller portion of your monthly payments without penalty.

 Manage your spending

-Keeping track of your spending is always a good habit, and doing so could mean less debt dragging down your FICO score and impacting your debt-to-income ratio.
+Keeping track of your spending is always a good habit, and doing so could prevent it from dragging down your FICO score and impacting your debt-to-income ratio.

-It can be especially difficult to keep your life and finances in order when you’re out of work, so you might want to consider a free budgeting app.
-Making and sticking to a budget is good personal finance advice at any time, but it’s especially important when you do not have a primary income stream.
+It can be especially difficult to keep your life and finances in order when you’re unemployed, so you might want to consider a free budgeting app.
+Making and sticking to a budget is always good personal finance advice at any time, but it’s especially important when you do not have a primary income stream.

 Practice responsible credit card use

-If you have a credit card, you can use it to make essential purchases -- but be careful about spending too much, as this can hurt your credit utilization ratio, one of the components of your credit score.
+If you have a credit card, you can use it to make essential purchases, but be careful about spending too much, as this can hurt your credit utilization ratio; one of the components of your credit score.
 Ideally you want to use no more than 30% of your credit limit and pay off your balance in full each month.
-Credit cards come with a grace period, so as long as you pay the balance in full you won't rack up interest.
+Credit cards come with a grace period, so as long as you pay the balance in full you won't incur interest.

-While it might seem odd to open your first or a new credit card when you’re out of work, it can be a fine idea if you’re only using it to make purchases for essential items or services you need to pay for regardless.
-Just be sure you have the funds to pay the bill in full each month to avoid stress over interest rates or additional fees.
+While it might seem odd to open your first or a new credit card when you’re out of work, it can be an option if you’re only using it to make essential purchases or necessary services.
+Be sure you have the funds to pay the bill in full each month to avoid stress over interest rates or additional fees.
 If you can’t qualify for an unsecured card, a secured credit card is more easily available, but credit card issuers will require a cash deposit.

-As long as you’re using your credit card properly and not carrying over a balance, making purchases with it can help to raise your score.
+As long as you’re using your credit card properly and not carrying over a balance, making responsible usage may help to raise your score.

 Investigate balance transfers

-If you already have credit card debt, Woroch recommends looking into balance transfers:
+If you already have credit card debt, it may be worth considering balance transfers:

-Look for a new card that is offering 0% interest on balance transfers.
-Some offer this deal for up to 21 months, which will buy you more time to pay down that debt without interest.
+Look for a new card that offers 0% interest on balance transfers.
+Some offer this deal for up to 21 months, which will buy you additional time to pay down the debt without incurring interest.

-However, this can be a risky approach to managing your debt and credit utilization ratio.
-Woroch warns if you have a balance on the card when the offer runs out, you may be retroactively responsible for all of the interest that would have accumulated during the offer period.
-That’s why she urges you to read any credit card agreement carefully before signing.
+However, this can be a risky approach when it comes to managing your debt and credit utilization ratio.
+If you have a balance on the card when the promotional offer runs out, you may be retroactively responsible for all of the interest that would have accumulated during the offer period.
+That is why it is crucial to read any credit card agreement carefully before signing.

 Consider a co-signer

 If you are out of a job and struggling with your credit score, you probably aren’t in demand to be a co-signer for a new loan or credit card.
-But if you know someone else who has a good credit history and is willing to do you a solid, you could ask to sign on to one or more of their accounts.
+However, if you know someone who has a good credit history, you could ask to sign on to one or more of their accounts.

 “Another way to build credit without employment or even applying for credit is to be added as an authorized user on someone else’s account,” Tayne says.
 “When you are added as an authorized user on someone’s account, the account is added to your credit report.”